Bulma385/demo-repo/SeminarSummary.md

 - linear layer & softmax after final hidden layer of first token -> probability p_a(op)

 5) TAPEX:
-- just uses BART (could be any sequence generating LM) without modifications???????
+- just uses BART (could be any sequence generating LM) without modifications??????? (needs to be able to generate sequences)

 ### Pretraining
 1) TURL: